-TRANSPORT mode is the default mode for Ki Pro Mini operation.
-When you power up Ki Pro Mini, the first display you'll see is TRANSPORT mode menu.
+TRANSPORT mode is the default mode for Ki Pro Rack operation.
+When you power up Ki Pro Rack, the first display you'll see is the TRANSPORT mode menu.
 Any clip that previously was recorded is referenced in the display and can be played.